sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/metrics_guide.md

 ![Overview Grafana dashboard screenshot](https://user-images.githubusercontent.com/3173176/71050700-21912400-2103-11ea-86fb-cf6d2dbd3d0a.png)

+To set up notifications for these alerts, see: [alerting](alerting.md).

 ### `alert_count`

 **Description:** The number of alerts each service has fired and their severity level.
 The severity levels are defined as follows:

 - `critical`: something is _definitively_ wrong with Sourcegraph.
+We suggest using a high-visibility notification channel for these alerts.
   - **Examples:** Database inaccessible, running out of disk space, running out of memory.
   - **Suggested action:** Page a site administrator to investigate.
 - `warning`: something _could_ be wrong with Sourcegraph.
+We suggest checking in on these periodically, or using a notification channel that will not bother anyone if it is spammed.
+Over time, as warning alerts become stable and reliable across many Sourcegraph deployments, they will also be promoted to critical alerts in an update by Sourcegraph.
   - **Examples:** High latency, high search timeouts.
-  - **Suggested action:** Email a site administrator to investigate and monitor when convenient.
+  - **Suggested action:** Email a site administrator to investigate and monitor when convenient, and please let us know so that we can improve them.

 **Values:**